Koha-Community/Koha/README.txt

 2. make
 3.(optional) make test
 4. sudo make install
-5. ln -s /etc/koha/koha-httpd.conf /etc/apache2/sites-available/koha
+5. sudo ln -s /etc/koha/koha-httpd.conf /etc/apache2/sites-available/koha
+  (note that the path to koha-httpd.conf may be different depending on your installation choices)
-6. a2enmod rewrite
+6. sudo a2enmod rewrite
-7. a2ensite koha && /etc/init.d/apache2 reload
+7. sudo a2ensite koha && /etc/init.d/apache2 reload
-8. zebrasrv -f /etc/koha/koha-conf.xml
+8. sudo zebrasrv -f /etc/koha/koha-conf.xml
+  (note that you will want to run Zebra in daemon mode for a production system)
 9. Browse to http://servername:8080/ and answer the questions

 OR if you want to install all dependencies from CPAN and are root, you can